 IED attacks are a global issue.
 They are used in Africa, the Americas, Asia and Europe, resulting in the loss of thousands of lives.
 IEDs are used particularly by rogue individuals and non-state armed groups.
 This is why IED countermeasures, such as Netline’s C-Guard IED jamming technology, have become so important.

-An IED is an explosive device that can be fabricated easily, at relatively low cost.
-An IED can take any form and suit any operational environment.
-IEDs are often used for single, targeted attacks.
+An IED is an explosive device that can be fabricated easily, at a relatively low cost.
+An IED can take any form and suit any operational environment and is often used for single, targeted attacks.

 IEDs are generally made from non-military components and are usually employed by non-state armed groups and resistance movements, mostly in asymmetric warfare.
-The fact that they are cheap and, relatively speaking, easy to manufacture means that they have increasingly been used as lethals tools of destruction, societal disruption and terror in recent years.
+The fact that they are cheap and, relatively speaking, easy to manufacture means that they have increasingly been used as lethal tools of destruction, societal disruption, and terror in recent years.

 These kinds of attacks traditionally target concentrations of state forces or civilians.
 IED attacks currently occur globally on a scale of hundreds of incidents per month, according to data from the UN, resulting in tens of thousands of casualties and an untold amount of destruction and disruption.

 The use of IEDs has become so common that AOAV (Action On Armed Violence) reports that IEDs cause more civilian deaths and injuries than ground-launched and air-launched attacks combined.

 Netline specialises in electronic warfare systems.
 We provide a comprehensive, effective method for remotely preventing the detonation of IEDs.
 Our solution uses full coverage Counter IED (C-IED) technology that can be delivered in multiple configurations, with RF jamming suited to the rapidly shifting demands of operational environments.